 The Cotswolds are renowned for many things.
-The rolling, emerald-green countryside, the fresh, tasty local produce, and of course, the villages.
+The rolling, emerald-green countryside, the fresh, tasty local produce and of course, the villages.
 While our variety of tours takes in many lovely villages in the Cotswolds, here are some of our personal favourites in no particular order (and very much our own opinion!).

 Chipping Campden is your proper Olde Worlde England.
-It has classic honey-colored buildings, and unlike almost every other place in the UK, it has the most beautiful high street you will ever see.
-Primark and Starbucks have never landed here.
-Instead, you have the Oxford Shirt Company and the Red Lion.
-A pleasant traditional village and if you are there on a Friday at the end of May/start of June, you can witness their very own Olympick Games (sic) where you can win medals in shin-kicking.
+It has classic honey-colored buildings, and unlike almost every other place in the UK, it has the most beautiful high street.
+Perhaps not the top of everyone's list it's a pleasant traditional village and if you are there on a Friday at the end of May/start of June, you can witness their very own Olyimpick Games where you can win medals in shin-kicking.
 You can take in Chipping Campden on the Cotswold Way, Cotswolds to Bath In Style and the Cotswold Trail (including the In Comfort tour).